What does it mean to be frugal?

 Cody Berman, podcast host of The FI Show, says that the difference between frugal people and cheap people becomes apparent when you look at the decisions they make.

 “Someone who intentionally shops deals at the grocery store is frugal, but someone who leaves a small tip at a restaurant is cheap,” Berman says.
 Likewise, “someone who buys a used car is frugal, but someone who won’t replace balding tires is cheap.”

 Bob Haegele, a frugality expert, says that another component of cheapness is spending a lot of time and effort for minimal financial benefit.
 A few examples include driving an extra mile for gas that is 10 cents cheaper, or spending hours clipping coupons to save a few bucks.

-A frugal person values her time, so she won’t spend all day driving to different gas stations or clipping coupons to save a small amount of cash.
-Instead, she might find ways to drive less or create meal plans that help cut down on grocery waste.
+A frugal person values their time, so they won’t spend all day driving to different gas stations or clipping coupons to save a small amount of cash.
+Instead, they might find ways to drive less or create meal plans that help cut down on grocery waste.

 5 ways to be more frugal this year

 If you want to save money the right way, frugality is probably your best bet.
 After all, learning to be frugal can help you allocate your money to areas of your life where it can make a significant impact, whereas being cheap is really a short-term game.

 If you want to be more frugal in the future, consider these strategies:

 1. Shop around for high-quality items that will last